decor

 • Obesity

-Women, in particular older women, are at a greater risk of developing breast cancer than those who are younger or men.
+Women, in particular older women, are at a greater risk of developing breast cancer than those who are younger or those who are male.

 Can Breast Cancer Be Prevented?